rong2ren/ssat/README.md

 # SSAT Question Generator

 An AI-powered SSAT question generator for elementary level students.
-This project generates customized SSAT questions and answers using OpenAI's API.
+This project generates customized SSAT questions and answers using AI.
+Explore tools like VEGA AI (PDF/image-to-question conversion) and Khanmigo (standards-aligned assessments)

 ## Features